vignesh2914/Linkedin_JobScraping/README.md

 Into an CSV file That will be saved in ur respective folder where do u done the code

 HAPPY CODING HAVE FUN BY scraping !!!!!!!!!!!!!!!!!!!!!!!!!!!!

+FORK and star it if your really interested and i made some changes in url now user willl give any type of linkedin url as per him/her preferense